RicardoTM05/TimerPlugin/README.md

 ---

+### Repeat
+**Default**: `-1`

+Repeats the timer when it finishes.

+Values:
+- `-1`: Disabled
+- `0`: Repeat timer until manually stopped.
+- `1+`: Repeat timer given number of times.

+Example: when `Repeat=5` the timer will repeat 5 times, and then it will stop.
+Each time the timer repeats, it executes the [`OnRepeatAction`](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#onrepeataction)

+---

 ## Actions
-The following actions can use the [Format Codes](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#time-codes-table) to export the timer's elapsed time.
+The following actions can use the [Format Codes](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#format-codes-table) to export the timer's elapsed time.

 ### OnStartAction
 Executes given bangs when the timer starts.